Artboard 1Icon/UI/CalendarIcons/Ionic/Social/social-pinterestIcon/UI/Video-outline

 Modern Slavery

 Holding Redlich is committed to respecting human rights and believes there is no place for modern slavery within the operations of any ethical business.
 We are joining the challenge to combat modern slavery by working to guard against this practice in our own supply chains and operations.
-Click here to see our Modern Slavery Statement.
+Visit our Corporate and Social Responsibility page to read our Modern Slavery Statement.

 Supplier Code of Conduct